Godfrey Binaisa

-Godfrey Lukongwa Binaisa QC (30 May 1920 – 5 August 2010) was a Ugandan lawyer who was Attorney General of Uganda from 1962 to 1968 and later served as the fifth president of Uganda from June 1979 to May 1980.
-At his death he was Uganda's only surviving former president.
+Godfrey Lukongwa Binaisa QC (30 May 1920 – 5 August 2010) was a Ugandan lawyer and politician who served as the fifth president of Uganda from June 1979 to May 1980.
+Earlier, he was Attorney General of Uganda from 1962 to 1968.
+At the time of his death in 2010, he was Uganda's only surviving former president.

 Education and early career

 Born in Kampala, Binaisa was initially a lawyer.
 He was educated at King's College Budo and Makerere College.
-He then earned an LL.B. in law from King's College London in 1955 and was called to the Bar at Lincoln's Inn in 1956.
+He then earned an LLB from King's College London in 1955 and was called to the Bar at Lincoln's Inn in 1956.
 He was appointed a Queen's counsel (QC) and had a private law practice in Kampala.

 Binaisa was a member of the political parties Uganda National Congress and United Congress Party during the 1950s.
 He later joined Uganda People's Congress which in 1962 formed the first post-independence government of Uganda.
-He was appointed the Attorney General in 1962, a position in which he served until 1968, when he resigned over disagreements with President Milton Obote concerning constitutional matters, particularly the presidential powers of detention.
+He was appointed the Attorney General in 1962 and served until 1968 when he resigned over disagreements with President Milton Obote concerning constitutional matters, particularly the presidential powers of detention.

-In 1969 Binaisa went into private legal practice, and after Idi Amin took power in 1971, he went into exile first to the United Kingdom where in London he was employed by the London office Graham and James, an international maritime law firm.
-Following that he came to the United States, where he served as a "paralegal" at the main office of Graham and James in San Francisco.
+In 1969 Binaisa went into private legal practice, and after Idi Amin took power in 1971, he went into exile first to the United Kingdom where in London he was employed by the London office of Graham & James LLP, an international maritime law firm.
+Following that he moved to the United States, where he served as a "paralegal" at the main office of Graham & James in San Francisco.
 After his presidency ended he returned to London for a time and then ultimately practised law in Mount Vernon, New York.
 While in the US, he became a member of Uganda Freedom Union, one of several anti-Amin groups in exile.